CLIUtils/CLI11/README.md

 Where X is some positive number and will allow up to `X` configuration files to be specified by separate `--config` arguments.
 Value strings with quote characters in it will be printed with a single quote.
 All other arguments will use double quote.
 Empty strings will use a double quoted argument.
 Numerical or boolean values are not quoted.

+For options or flags which allow 0 arguments to be passed using an empty string in the config file, `{}`, or `[]` will convert the result to the default value specified via `default_str` or `default_val` on the option 🚧.
+If no user specified default is given the result is an empty string or the converted value of an empty string.

 NOTE:  Transforms and checks can be used with the option pointer returned from set_config like any other option to validate the input if needed.
 It can also be used with the built in transform `CLI::FileOnDefaultPath` to look in a default path as well as the current one.
 For example

 ```cpp